 Non-enterprise systems will boast that they have ISO 27001- but that single certification is not enough to quantify as an enterprise CMS.
 An Enterprise CMS complies with SOC 2, ISO27001, ISO27018, Gold CSA Star, and more- which is what Agility CMS commits to its customers.

-Agility CMS is also one of 2 vendors on the market with Microsoft Azure Gold Certification (the other being Kentico).
+Agility CMS is also one of 2 vendors with Microsoft Azure Gold Certification (the other being Kentico).

-Fortune 500 and large enterprise companies need 24/7 support committed to you and your teams.
+Fortune 500 and large enterprise companies need 24/7 support for you and your teams.

 Those free or cheap packages with Storyblok come with 0 support because their objective is not to exclusively service enterprise clients.